 2. Some discussion of optimal infection ratios is warranted.
 In previous work, the authors have suggested that a 70:30 mutant:WT ratio is optimal for these experiments (Lanxon-Cookson et al 2013 J Virol Meth) but in other similar work have chosen to use 1:1 ratios (Liu et al 2013 J Virol Meth and this manuscript).
 This manuscript could benefit from a brief discussion of infection ratios to provide clarity.

-The use of infection ratio is added to the discussion as followThis protocol suggests an initial infection ratio of 50:50, assuming that the fitness differences of the viruses are generally unknown beforehand.
+The use of infection ratio is added to the discussion as follows:

+“This protocol suggests an initial infection ratio of 50:50, assuming that the fitness differences of the viruses are generally unknown beforehand.
 However, the use of unequal input ratios is appropriate when there is preliminary data suggesting significant differences in viral replication kinetics.
-In these cases, an infection ratio of 70:30 is recommended to allow for the detection of a large fitness difference where the less fit virus is placed in excess9.
+In these cases, an infection ratio of 70:30 is recommended to allow for the detection of a large fitness difference where the less fit virus is placed in excess9.”

 3. For the virus titration, what is the basis for selecting day 7 as the timepoint to assay presence or absence of virus?
 The problem with a relatively early timepoint such as this is that a low fitness may take longer than 7 days to replicate to levels detectable by capsid ELISA.
 In this scenario the low fitness virus will be assigned an artificially low TCID50, which would ultimately result in the virus being assigned a fitness value that is higher, or closer to wild-type, than what is actually true.
 Please address this issue and justify use of day 7 supernatant for titration.